Easy Baked Ratatouille Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-An easy way to make a traditional ratatouille recipe, a casserole with an assortment of fresh Mediterranean vegetables.
+This is an easier way to make a traditional ratatouille recipe, a casserole with an assortment of fresh Mediterranean vegetables.
 Baking the vegetables for ratatouille means you can pop it in the oven and walk away!
 This colorful, rustic dish is ready to enjoy in less than an hour.

-Ratatouille is a peasant dish from the south of France.
+Ratatouille is a peasant dish from the southern France.
 It is considered one of the best vegetarian casseroles in the world.
+This hearty dish has been made for centuries in some form in countries all around the Mediterranean.

-It’s basically a thick vegetable stew made in a pot, most typically made with crushed tomatoes, garlic cloves, zucchini, bell peppers and eggplant.
+It’s basically a thick vegetable stew made in a pot, most typically made with crushed tomatoes, garlic cloves, zucchini, bell peppers, and eggplant.
+If you think you’re not a fan of classic ratatouille, I’m right there with you.

 - Garlic